DataDog/documentation/content/en/tracing/trace_explorer/span_tags_attributes.md

 ### Reserved attributes

 Reserved attributes are a subset of span attributes that are present on every span.
-These attributes are queriable without prepending the `@` character.
+These attributes are queryable without prepending the `@` character.
 The full list of reserved attributes is: `env`, `service`, `operation_name`, `resource_name`, `status`, `ingestion_reason`, `trace_id`.
 Refer to the [APM terms and concepts][10] for a full definition of these terms.

 ### Span attributes

 Span attributes are the content of your span.
-These are collected out-of-the-box in tracing libraries via auto-instrumentation, manually via custom instrumentation, or remapped in Datadog backend based on source attributes (c.f. [peer attributes][11], remapped from some source attributes).
-To search on a specific span attribute you must prepend an `@` character at the beginning of the attribute key.
+These are collected out-of-the-box in tracing libraries using automatic instrumentation, manually using custom instrumentation, or remapped in the Datadog backend based on source attributes (see [peer attributes][11], remapped from some source attributes).
+To search on a specific span attribute, you must prepend an `@` character at the beginning of the attribute key.

 For instance, to find spans representing calls to a `users` table from a postgres database, use the following query: `@peer.db.name:users @peer.db.system:postgres`.